Anti-Racist Facilitation Training

 Addressing Anti-Indigenous Racism in Adult Learning Environments is a hybrid program (combining both in-person and online components) facilitated by Dr. Cheryl Ward, Rowshan Rahmanian, and guest speakers that will equip both new and practicing facilitators with the knowledge, self-awareness, and skills required to effectively address Indigenous-specific racism in their teaching and facilitation.

-The program will begin on September 23, 2024, and will span seven weeks.
-The first and final week will be in person at VCC; the other weeks will comprise asynchronous and synchronous online learning.
+The first and final week of the program are in person at VCC; the other weeks will comprise asynchronous and synchronous online learning.

-There are 20 spots available.
-BCAAFC fully subsidizes the tuition and offers a travel subsidy for participants from out of town that are affiliated with a Friendship Centre.
+There are 10 spots available.
+BCAAFC fully subsidizes the tuition and offers a travel subsidy for participants from out of town who are affiliated with a Friendship Centre.

 Applications open now!